Baz-devv/bazblog/content/posts/Clean-code.md

 ---
 Link: https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882

 Many a developer preach the gospel of clean code but how many have actually read the book?
-Granted this book isn't the be all end all of clean-code but it's definitely the interest standard.
+Granted this book isn't the be all end all of clean-code but it's definitely the industry standard.

-As the book alludes to, there are developers with 'code-sense' who are able to pick up clean-code naturally while some of us have to do it the hard-way to acquire 'code-sense', we put ourselves through a Rocky like training montage of constantly reading, writing and refactoring code in order to get it to pass industry accepted standards.
+As the book alludes to, there are developers with 'code-sense' who are able to pick up clean-code naturally while some of us have acquire it the hard-way, we put ourselves through a Rocky like training montage of constantly reading, writing and refactoring code in order to get it to the accepted industry standards and as you probably might know programmers are a difficult bunch to please.

-A chapter by chapter summary of Clean Code by Robert Martin(Uncle Bob).
+This is my chapter by chapter summary of Clean Code by Robert Martin(Uncle Bob), and I hope at the end I'll be well on my way to acquiring 'code-sense'.

+### CHAPTER 1: CLEAN CODE